Bruxes/Plex-AniList-Sync/README.md

 ## That's it!

 Your setup is complete.
-The next time you finish watching an anime episode, your AniList profile will be updated automatically.
+The project is now fully configured and ready to go.

 ---
 ## License